capri-docking/capri-docking.github.io/assessment/index.md

 histocompatibility complex-I.  All AlphaFold models were incorrect.
 Interestingly, while there were no good solutions for T234, a few groups managed medium-quality solutions (and no acceptable) for T233.
-These were S_Chang, Kihara, Zou, Venclovas and scorer group Zou.
+These were S_Chang, Kihara, Zou, Huang, Venclovas and scorer groups Zou and Venclovas.

 ### Round 54 CASP15-CAPRI